ngeorges/zipper/README.md

 ![Logo](screenshots/icon.png)

-An independent single file archives extractor and files compressor for web servers.
+The independent single file archives extractor and files compressor for web servers.

 Zipper detects archives and you choose which one to extract.
 You can also compress files to create archives.